R4DDER5/CZ/project-scope.md

 __Pages__ - Pages allow any default introduction text desription to be displayed if required.
 Pages will also determine where the appropriate next and previous buttons will be displayed.
 The final page will include button to submit information (unless the 'Last page is a thankyou' option is selected whereby the submit button will be the previous page to the final page)
 __Sections__ - Sections will also allow any default introduction text desription to be displayed if required.
 Sections also provide.
 A section also allow the display of any elements that are grouped within it, this will either be all elements in a row or a break after each element.
 Sections should also be included in any visability rules. i.e. If the option Yes is selected display section and all containing elements.
-__Elements__ - Elements should
+__Elements__ - Elements should include element types that are already pre-defined.
-Types - Textfield, text area, radio group, checkbox group, checkbox, select from list, file upload, hidden input, captcha, calander
+Some examples of element types - Textfield, text area, radio group, checkbox group, checkbox, select from list, file upload, hidden input, captcha, calander readonly.
-Readonly
-Validation - error message

-The forms will need to include the ability to add standard features such as conditional logic based on a form response.

-The form will need to have the ability to add special features such as Calender Verification

-There will be more feature requests so this will need the flexability to customise

-PDF Report generation of response with the flexability to incorporate client branding and design

-Action scripts

-__Some Examples__

-__SUB HEADING__
+Elements should have the ability to designate if that field is required, allowing input of the error message if the input is missing or incorrect.
+Ideally elements (and forms) would need the ability to apply some conditional logic and allow some custom logic if required in certain special circumstance. i.e. Standard logic - only allow number characters and no alphabet or special characters
+Custom Logic - validate the response on multiple date fields to ensure the date period is at least 10 years.
+This was achieved in earlier form software by the ability of action scripts.

+After any form is submitted the results should be contain in a report document, ideally a PDF that is branded accordingly.
+The ability to easily customise different form outputs is essential.

+The candidate should be able to upload files if required in the form, this will be stored appropriately and handled with maximum security protocol.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/52332471/106425148-5709e580-645b-11eb-8f09-2159b86d14df.png" />